 Mandate of an Amazon Kindle book description:

-– reassure readers that the book will be “just perfect” for them and therefore, the path to purchase can be confidently closed with a sale;
+– reassure readers/potential buyers that the book will be “just perfect” for them and therefore, the path to purchase can be confidently closed with a sale;

-– to provide search engine optimized content and keywords, allowing A9* (Amazon's search engine algorithm) and other engines like Goggle to rate and recommend the book in question and therefore increase the book's discoverability / visibility.
+– to provide search engine optimized content and keywords, allowing A10* (Amazon's latest search engine algorithm) and other engines like Google to rate and recommend the book in question and therefore increase the book's discoverability / visibility.

-A book, published by a big publisher or published by an individual author, will face the same challenges.
+A book, published by a big publisher or published by an individual author, will face identical challenges.
 The playing field is leveled, when it comes to book promotion.
-No matter how the book came about, it will battle for the same number of potential buyers.
+No matter how the book came about, it will battle for the same group of potential readers and buyers.
 Therefore, its description will have to be compatible with the ones created by a big publishing house and probably written by professional marketers and editors.
 Don't get me wrong, there is nothing wrong with a self-published book, however, its descriptions do not need to scream self-published.
 Let's see how authors, self-published or not, can create effective and professional book descriptions.

 Minor Faux Pas resulting in – Major Consequences.

 “Well begun is half done” - Aristotle

 The following three points will be about the opening line of a good book description.